Mirtza Aguilera, right, and her daughter embrace in front of...

 Mirtza Aguilera, right, and her daughter embrace in front of their home burned by wildfires in Tome, Chile, Monday, Jan.
 19, 2026.
 Credit: AP/Javier Torres

-SANTIAGO, Chile — Firefighters in Chile are battling forest fires that started on Sunday and have killed at least 19 people and left around 1,500 homeless as they swept through thousands of acres in the center and south of the country, officials said.
+SANTIAGO, Chile — Firefighters in Chile are battling forest fires Monday that have killed at least 19 people and forced 50,000 to evacuate their homes as they swept through thousands of acres in the center and south of the country.

-Five large wildfires were still active Monday in the South American nation, with temperatures higher than usual due to a summer heat wave, said the National Service for the Prevention of Disasters.
+Fifteen wildfires were still active Monday after fires started Sunday in the South American nation, according to the National Service for the Prevention of Disasters.
+The agency said the wildfires have destroyed homes, vehicles, infrastructure and forests.

 Chilean President Gabriel Boric declared a state of catastrophe in the central Biobio and neighboring Ñuble regions on Sunday.
 The emergency designation allows greater coordination with the military to rein wildfires.